-One indicator of the District's success with maintaining or increasing non-tax program revenue is the average program revenue per unique registrant.
-This measure is calculated by dividing total revenue generated from recreation and enterprise services programs by the number of unique registrants.
+One indicator of the District's success with maintaining or increasing non-tax program revenue is the program revenue per unique registrant.
+This measure is calculated by dividing total revenue generated from recreation and enterprise services programs by the number of unique registrants (residents and non-residents).
 Unique registrants is the total number of individuals registered for at least one recreation or enterprise services program.
 Each individual is counted only once regardless of the number of programs that individual was registered for during the measurement period.
-Programs and revenue from Sugar Creek were not include in this measure.
+Programs and revenue from Sugar Creek were not included in this measure.
 Additionally, registration for adult sports leagues counts as one registration per team.
-For the first six months of 2016, the average program revenue earned per participant is \$205.